brikis98/yevgeniy-brikman-homepage/_posts/2015-04-18-the-competent-programmer.md

 </blockquote>

 One of my ambitions in life is to become a **Competent Programmer**.
-Today, I came across a beautiful variation on Heinlein's quote that beautifully captures this idea:
+Today, I came across a variation on Heinlein's quote that beautifully captures this idea:

 <blockquote>